QuakedK/Oneclick/Unsupported Features.md

 # (Wifi)

 Natively Oneclick disables Wifi, but it can simply be turned on by running the Wifi Fixer in the End/Extras section of Oneclick.
-You can also directly download the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Turn%20On%20Wifi.bat) here!
+You can also directly download the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Wifi%20Fixer%20V3.0.bat) here!
 Still having issues with wifi?
-Read [Oneclick Help's](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Help.md) number 3!
+Read [Oneclick Fixes](https://github.com/QuakedK/Oneclick/blob/main/Help/Oneclick%20Fixes.md#wi-fi)!

 ___

 # (VPN)